Rijo756/Kaggle-Titanic/README.md

 # Kaggle-Titanic
-Kaggle Titanic Competition simple model with 80% Accuracy.
+Kaggle Titanic Competition simple model with around 80% Accuracy.

+With this simple Neural Nework Code, ranked in top 1000 of total Kagglers entered in this competition.